Inzhenerka/docs.getdbt.tech/website/docs/reference/deprecations.md

 ### DuplicateYAMLKeysDeprecation

 This warning is raised when two identical keys exist in the `profiles.yml`.
-Note that in a future version, dbt will stop supporting duplicate keys with silent overwrite.

 Previously, if identical keys existed in the [`profiles.yml` file](/docs/core/connect-data-platform/profiles.yml), dbt would use the last configuration listed in the file.